 Simply text 'WatfordFC' to 80010 along with a brief description of the incident and your stand name and seat number.
 (Text charges apply).

 To see information on ENABLES (Disabled Supporters Association) click HERE.
 Alternatively, if you would like to speak to someone at the club you can contact Joanne Simonds on 01923 496250 or e-mail email@example.com.

 Our Mascot - Harry the Hornet

 Harry the Hornet has been our mascot for more than 15 years.
 He is great with kids and will always put on a special effort in matches for our younger fans.

-He entertains our fans before the game and at half-time with his dance moves!
+He entertains our fans before and during the game with his dance moves and other fun antics.

 A bit about football